The controversial gesture of Kim Kardashian with her boyfriend, Pete Davidson: “Take off your hat”

 Immediately, the comments below the video began to accuse Kardashian of being a manipulator and wanting to control her partner, limiting her own look and not letting her express herself through her image in pursuit of her commercial intentions.

 “She is controlling.
 She doesn’t let him be himself and wear two hats.
 Let him wear two fucking hats, Kim!
-It’s about your aesthetic”, wrote a user.
+It’s about the aesthetics of her,” one user wrote.
 “Red flag for passive aggressive behavior.
 Instead of telling him that she doesn’t want him to make her look bad, which is what she is implying, she argues that she is taking care of him.
 That is being in control and being selfish,” added another.

 Some fans also recalled how Kanye West controlled Kim with his image.
 “I always thought I had very good style, until I met my husband and he told me I had the worst style,” Kardashian said during a note in 2018.
 “He was very nice and cleaned my entire wardrobe,” she revealed. at the time.